urbit/azimuth/constitution_spec.md

 - The caller must be the owner of the star's original parent.
 - The parent of the star must be `Living`.
 - The chosen star must be `Latent`.
+- The parent of the star must be allowed to birth another star.

 **Result:**
 - Sets the star to `Liquid`.